open-telemetry/opamp-spec/specification.md

 The file names MUST be unique within the collection.
 It is possible that the Remote and Local Configuration MAY contain a file with the same name but with a different content.
-How these files are merged to form an Effective Configuration is agent type-specific and is not part of the OpAMP protocol.
+How these files are merged to form an Effective Configuration is Agent type-specific and is not part of the OpAMP protocol.

 If there is only one configuration file in the collection then the file name MAY be empty.